avastamin/neibourhoodmap/README.md

 ## How to use:
     1. Clone or download the files
     2. Open index.html into the browser
-then you will list of restaurants in Berlin, Germany.
+then you will see list of restaurants in Berlin, Germany.

 [1]: http://api.jquery.com/ "jQuery API"
 [2]: http://knockoutjs.com/ "KnockoutJs"